burtherman/StreamBaseKit/README.md

 # Persistence Layer

-StreamBaseKit also includes a persistence layer that uses a declarative approach: you state where something is stored, and the layer takes care of doing so.
+StreamBaseKit also includes a persistence layer that uses a declarative approach: you state where something is stored, and the layer takes care of the rest.
 For example,

 ```swift
 registry.resource(Group.self, "/group/@")